aashish2000/See-Do-Ku/README.md

 # See-Do-Ku
-A Computer Vision based interactive Sudoku Game using Hand Tracking for moving numbers across the frame.
+A Computer Vision based interactive Sudoku Game using Hand Detection and Tracking for moving numbers across the frame.

 ## Instructions